ndabAP/vue-command/README.md

   - [saber-theme-klieh](https://github.com/krmax44/saber-theme-klieh) - A Saber theme mimicking a terminal
   - [ts-git](https://github.com/nfriend/ts-git) - A naïve implementation of git, written in TypeScript
   - [curvy-idle-game](https://github.com/n4n0GH/curvy-idle-game) - Short idle game where you get to pat her

+  ## Chuck Norris API

+  The Chuck Norris jokes are comming from [this](https://api.chucknorris.io/) API.
+This library has no relation to Chuck Norris or the services provided by the API.

   ## Author